How to prepare for TOEFL® listening section

 Breakdown of the TOEFL listening section

-First thing first!
+First things first!
 You need to know what to expect in the TOEFL listening section.
-In this section, we will explain the structure and the test content.
+In this section, we will explain the listening's structure and test content.
 Before we begin, we recommend you take a TOEFL Listening practice test to help you understand exactly what we are talking about.
 If you want to keep reading that’s fine too!
 You can always take the practice test and re-read this article later on.
+Take a listening mock test

 The listening section is the second section of the TOEFL iBT test.
 It contains 2-3 tasks.
 Each task contains the following: